mnursey/Real-Time-Car-Audio-Emitter/README.md

 For the loop based method we load four audio wave files:
 - Acceleration Loop
-- Deacceleration Loop
+- Deceleration Loop
 - Idle Loop
 - Wind audio Loop

-For the acceleration, deacceleration, and idle loop we've taken audio from a Yamaha 24MX motorcycle engine.
+For the acceleration, deceleration, and idle loop we've taken audio from a Yamaha 24MX motorcycle engine.
 This engine is a 125cc dirt bike engine.
 Although this engine isn't from a car, we've choosen this engine as it is mechanically simple, has only a single cylinder, and there is plenty of references online for how this engine should sound.
 We also have experience hearing a similar  type of engine, which we will use as a comparison later.

-For the acceleration, deacceleration, and idle samples that are loaded by our Python code, we have edited them to only contain one cycle from the engine.
+For the acceleration, deceleration, and idle samples that are loaded by our Python code, we have edited them to only contain one cycle from the engine.
 We loaded the original source loops into Audacity, and identified where the engine audio repeats.
 We only used one cycle in our audio samples as we wanted finer control over the audio sound.
 We can below that each cycle has a small amount of difference from the previous cycle.
 This is something we wanted control over.

-The acceleration and deacceleration samples are identical besides differences in EQ we've applied using Audacity.
-The acceleration sample is the sound for when the engine throttle is open, while the deacceleration sample is for when the engine is closed.
+The acceleration and deceleration samples are identical besides differences in EQ we've applied using Audacity.
+The acceleration sample is the sound for when the engine throttle is open, while the deceleration sample is for when the engine is closed.

 ![Screenshot of Engine Audio Looping](/Audio%20Samples/Yamaha_24MX/repeating_loops.PNG "Repeating Cycles of engines audio")